The Berlin Wall

 The most famous border crossing was known as Checkpoint Charlie.

-February 1945 - In the waning days of World War II, the Allies' Yalta Conference divides Germany into four zones of occupation: Great Britain, France and the United States occupy the western and southern portions, and the Soviet Union occupies the eastern side.
+, the Allies' Yalta Conference divides Germany into four zones of occupation: Great Britain, France and the United States occupy the western and southern portions, and the Soviet Union occupies the eastern side.
 Berlin, located in Soviet territory, is also divided into zones.

 1949 - The western and southern zones occupied by Britain, France and the United States become West Germany (The Federal Republic of Germany).
 The Soviet zone becomes the German Democratic Republic (GDR), or East Germany.
 West Germany is a democratic republic.
 East Germany is a communist country aligned with the Soviet Union.